hindman/optopus/README.md

 different approach: the user writes the usage and help text (sometimes enhanced with special syntax elements), the parser is derived from that text, and the text (minus any special syntax) is used as the literal usage and help text presented to end users.
-Examples include docopt in Python or Getopt::Long::Descriptive, Getopt::Euclid, and Getopt::Declare in Perl.
+Examples include [docopt][docopt_url] in Python or [Getopt::Long::Descriptive][getopt_long_desc], [Getopt::Euclid][getopt_euclid], and [Getopt::Declare][getopt_declare] in Perl.
 I believe my first exposure to the idea came in the early 2000s from Damian Conway, a great programming educator and the initial author of Getopt::Euclid.
 He is arguably the inspiration for this library: I have been thinking, on and off, about how to make a better argument parser since then.
 A second debt is owed to Vladimir Keleshev, the primary author of Python's docopt.
-That library, in my view, has some unfortunate limitations, but it is based on some compelling ideas -- about argument parsing and, more broadly, about the kinds of tools developers need and do not need.
-The 2012 PyCon video promoting the library is entertaining and wonderfully polemical in the best sense of the word -- well worth the time of anyone iterested in the subject.
+That library, in my view, has some unfortunate limitations, but it is based on compelling ideas -- about argument parsing and, more broadly, about the kinds of tools developers need and do not need.
+The 2012 PyCon [video][docopt_vid] promoting the library is entertaining and wonderfully polemical in the best sense of the word -- well worth the time of anyone iterested in the subject.
 Watching the video in the early 2010s rekindled my interest in the Optopus project and helped me refine ideas I had been mulling over for a long time.

 In spite of those intellectual debts, my experiments with argument parsing libraries convinced me that both approaches -- API-driven configuration and